Jungwoo: 2014–2017: Pre-debut

-Jungwoo started training in 2014 after passing the SM's Saturday Open Auditions.
+Jungwoo started training in 2014, after passing the SM's Saturday Open Auditions.
 He trained alongside SM Rookies and NCT members.
 Fans have been familiar with Jungwoo as an SM trainee as he was often seen together with SM Rookies and noticed him performing during the SM Rookies Show.

 On April 18, 2017, Jungwoo was introduced in the new batch of SM Rookies, SR17B.
 On the same day, he appeared in label-mate Super Junior member Yesung's music video, "Paper Umbrella" as his first public appearance.

-2018–2019: Debut with NCT, Hiatus
+2018–2019: Debut with NCT, hiatus

 In January 2018, it was announced that Jungwoo, alongside SM Rookies "3 Lucky People", Kun and Lucas, will be debuting with NCT.
 Jungwoo debuted on February 18, 2018, as part of NCT U for the lead single of NCT's debut studio album NCT 2018 Empathy, "Boss".

 In October of the same year, he joined the Seoul-based unit NCT 127 with the title "Regular" for their first studio album Regular-Irregular, with the positions of dancer and vocalist.

-In August 2019, in the middle of NCT 127's first world tour, it was announced that Jungwoo will be taking a temporary break due to health concerns after his noticeable absences from the group's activities.
+In August 2019, in the middle of NCT 127's first world tour, Neo City – The Origin, it was announced that Jungwoo will be taking a temporary break due to health concerns after his noticeable absences from the group's activities.